 We make capital improvements to our properties on an ongoing basis for the purpose of maintaining and increasing their value and income.
-Major improvements and/or renovations to the properties during the three years ended December 31, 2015 are discussed in Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations, under the heading "Capital Improvements and Development Costs."
+Major improvements and/or renovations to the properties during the three years ended December 31, 2016 are discussed in Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations, under the heading "Capital Improvements and Development Costs."

-Further description of the property groups is contained in Item 2, Properties, Note 13, Segment Information and in Schedule III.
+Further description of the property groups is contained in Item 2, Properties, and Note 14 to the consolidated financial statements, Segment Information, and in Schedule III.
 Reference is also made to Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations.

-On February 22, 2016, we had 174 employees including 99 persons engaged in property management functions and 75 persons engaged in corporate, financial, leasing, asset management and other functions.
+On February 16, 2017, we had 153 employees including 77 persons engaged in property management functions and 76 persons engaged in corporate, financial, leasing, asset management and other functions.